 Even when they find employment, disabled workers earn an estimated 37% less than nondisabled workers.
 Let’s not mince words: That sucks.
 But the right technology can help someone maintain gainful employment.

-And folks with disabilities aren’t the only ones who benefit from accessible IT.
+And folks with disabilities aren’t the only ones who benefit from accessible IT and assistive technology in the workplace.
 With an estimated one billion disabled people in the world, your business’s ability to accommodate them can massively increase your base of potential employees and customers.

 IT and ADA compliance